-Furthermore, on the income inequality model, the district minimum wage has a significant effect (α=5 percent) and education growth also has a significant effect (α=10 percent) on income inequality.
+Furthermore, on the income inequality model, the district minimum wage has a significant effect (α=5 percent), and education growth also has a significant effect (α=10 percent) on income inequality.
 An increase in district minimum wage growth by 1 percent will increase Gini ratio growth by 0.341 percent.
 An increase in education growth by 1 percent will increase the Gini ratio growth by 0.475 percent.
-This is in line with research by Sungkar et al. (2015), Hidayat et al. (2020), and Suryani & Woyanti (2021), the increase in the district minimum wage shows that the price of labor is getting more expensive so it can cause a decrease in demand for labor.
-The decline in the demand for labor will cause unemployment to increase and more people without an income so income inequality is higher.
-As the neoclassical theory states that an increase in the minimum wage of workers will increase income inequality because a non-market will be instrumental in setting the minimum threshold in the labor market so the demand for labor will be decreasing (Yuliani et al., 2021).
+This is in line with research by Sungkar et al. (2015), Hidayat et al. (2020), and Suryani & Woyanti (2021), the increase in the district minimum wage shows that the price of labour is getting more expensive so that it can cause a decrease in demand for labour.
+The decline in the demand for labour will cause unemployment to increase and more people without an income, so income inequality is higher.
+As the neoclassical theory states that an increase in the minimum wage of workers will increase income inequality because a non-market will be instrumental in setting the minimum threshold in the labour market, so the demand for labour will decrease (Yuliani et al., 2021).

 The education variable has a significant positive effect on income inequality.
-This is in line with the research findings of Battistón et al. (2014) that an increase in the education sector increases inequality due to the convexity of returns to education on the labor market.
+This is in line with the research findings of Battistón et al. (2014) that an increase in the education sector increases inequality due to the convexity of returns to education on the labour market.
 However, investments in education are still needed because of the many positive implications for economic growth, poverty alleviation, inequality of opportunity, and others.
 The result of the study by Suriani, et al. (2021) found that distribution in education, such as from zakat, is beneficial in achieving sustainable development goals.

 Table 4.
 The Government Budget of Yogyakarta Province Related to Reducing Income Disparity from 2017 to 2021